South Korea to make announcement on air zone; expansion is anticipated

 South Korea has said China's move is unacceptable because its new zone includes the maritime rock named Ieodo which it controls, with a research station platform built atop it.
 China also claims the submerged rock as its own.

-China's decision on Nov.
-23 to declare an air defence zone in an area that includes islands at the center of a territorial dispute with Japan has triggered louder protests from Tokyo and Washington.
+China's decision on November 23 to declare an air defence zone in an area that includes islands at the centre of a territorial dispute with Japan has triggered louder protests from Tokyo and Washington.

 The decision was the subject of a tense disagreement as U.S. Vice-President Joe Biden visited China last week, stressing Washington's objections to the move that he said caused "significant apprehension" in the region.